astronomer/docs/software/manage-airflow-versions.md

 2. In the Software UI, open your Deployment and click **Open Airflow**.
 3. Go to **About** > **Version**.
 Confirm that you're running the correct Airflow version.

-## Cancel Airflow upgrade initialization
+## Cancel Airflow upgrade

-You can cancel an Airflow Deployment upgrade at any time if you haven't yet changed the Astronomer image in your `Dockerfile` and deployed it.
+You can cancel an Airflow Deployment upgrade if you haven't yet changed the Astronomer image in your `Dockerfile` and deployed it.

 In the Software UI, select **Cancel** next to **Airflow Version**.